-- 1.3.12.1.
-The DSL will refer any cases of suspected or reported abuse of children or vulnerable adults to the appropriate services (social services, police, parents/guardians) depending upon the nature of the disclosure or incident.
-The person making a referral will take detailed written notes, date them, and file them securely. - 1.3.13.
-Referrals regarding mental health - 1.3.13.1.
-If disclosures are made relating to a young person's mental health, the parents or guardians will be contacted. - 1.3.13.2.
+1.3.12.1.
+The DSL will refer any cases of suspected or reported abuse of children or adults at risk of harm to the appropriate services (social services, police, parents/guardians) depending upon the nature of the alleged abuse or incident.
+The person making a referral will take detailed written notes, date them, and file them securely.

+1.3.13.
+Referrals regarding mental health

+- 1.3.13.1.
+If alleged abuses are made relating to a young person's mental health, the parents or guardians will be contacted where appropriate.
+It may not be appropriate if the alleged abuse is related to child or domestic abuse. - 1.3.13.2.
 If we cannot continue to safely look after a young person on camp due to mental health issues, their parents will be asked to collect them.
 If they refuse to do so, social services may be contacted.

 1.4.
-Disclosure and Referral Procedure
+Alleged abuse and Referral Procedure

 - 1.4.1.
 You must not approach the young person to discuss the matter.
-Any attempt to engage in further discussion may put them at further risk if not handled properly - 1.4.2.
-If a young person discloses to you that s/he is being abused you must refer this information directly to the Youth Director or their designated deputy, giving the young person the chance to be present.
+Any attempt to engage in further discussion may put them at further risk if not handled properly.
+Disclosures of abuse or other safeguarding concerns can be direct (a specific statement made by a child about something that is happening to them), indirect (one or more ambiguous statements that imply something is happening is wrong) or accidental (the child does not realise that they are alleging an episode/history of abuse). - 1.4.2.
+Accidental disclosures should be discussed with the line manager or DSL If a young person directly or indirectly to you that s/he is being abused, you must refer this information directly to the Director of Noam or their designated deputy, giving the young person the chance to be present.
 You should: - 1.4.2.1.
-Inform the young person that the information will be referred to the Youth Director or their designated deputy; - 1.4.2.2.
-Reassure the young person that you believe him or her; and - 1.4.2.3.
+Inform the young person that the information will be referred to the Director of Noam or their designated deputy - 1.4.2.2.
+Reassure the young person that you believe him or her - 1.4.2.3.
 Listen but do not ask any questions. - 1.4.3.
 There is always the possibility that a young person will not want to discuss an issue if they are aware the information will be referred.
 This is the young person's decision and should be respected.
-However, it remains your duty to refer the incident to Youth Director or their designated deputy. - 1.4.4.
+However, it remains your duty to refer the incident to Director of Noam or their designated deputy.

+- 1.4.4.
 Make detailed notes, handwritten in ink, of any conversations you have, noting time and date and keep them in a safe place.
-The Youth Director or their designated deputy will make a decision regarding further action in conjunction with Social Services. - 1.4.5.
-If you have any concern regarding the behaviour of any other staff member (from Noam, the site or other) towards young people, you should immediately inform the Youth Director or their designated deputy - 1.4.6.
-If you are concerned about the behaviour of the Youth Director or their designated you should inform the Masorti Judaism Deputy Chief Executive - 1.5.
+The Director of Noam or their designated deputy will make a decision regarding further action in conjunction with Social Services. - 1.4.5.
+If you have any concern regarding the behaviour of any other staff member towards young people (from Noam, the site or other), you should immediately inform the Director of Noam or their designated deputy - 1.4.6.
+If you are concerned about the behaviour of the Director of Noam or their designated deputy, you must inform the Masorti Judaism's Rabbi Zagoria-Moffet who may need to inform the Board of Trustees

+1.5.
 Guidelines for Safeguarding Online